evilthreads669966/SmsBackdoor/README.md

     }
 }
 ```
+### Important To Know
-4. The sms backdoor is using port 666 for binary sms messages.
+- The sms backdoor is using port 666 for binary sms messages.
+- Your command handler will be executed off of the main thread.
 ## License
 ```
 Copyright 2020 Chris Basinger